-Seat, seat base and associated body work may be replaced with parts of similar appearance as originally produced by the manufacturer for the homologated machine.
+Seat, seat base and associated bodywork may be replaced with parts of similar appearance as originally produced by the manufacturer for the homologated motorcycle.
+The appearance from front, rear and profile must conform to the homologated shape

-The top portion of the rear body work around the seat may be modified to a solo seat.
+The top portion of the rear bodywork around the seat may be modified to a solo seat.